In this comprehensive Misfits Market review, here’s what we’ll cover:

 Where Misfits Market really shines is in providing high-quality, low-cost organic seasonal produce.
 You can also expect to find a handful of packaged name brand items each week, offered for far below grocery store prices.

-But it’s a good low-cost source of quality produce and some discount staples for those seeking organic, healthy food choices.
+But if you’re trying to eat healthy on a budget, it’s a good low-cost source of quality produce and some discount staples.